Cervical Cancer: Understanding Causes, Symptoms, Treatments and More

 - Chemotherapy: Chemotherapy uses drugs to reduce or stop the growth of the cancer cells.

 - Radiation: This is the use of high-energy rays, like powerful X-rays, to kill cancer cells.
 The radiation is targeted only to the area of your body where the cancer is present.
-Radiation is sometimes used in conjunction with chemotherapy for optimum results, especially in advanced cases of cervical cancer.
+Radiation is sometimes used in conjunction with chemotherapy for optimum results, especially in advanced cases.

 If you’re worried about any symptoms that may be the result of cervical cancer, you should speak with your healthcare provider right away.
 It’s also important to attend regular screening appointments to make sure your cervix is healthy and to detect any abnormal cells at a very early stage.